 Figure S12 shows the comparison of the dissipation rate.
 The time series of the dissipation rate at the OSBL mid depth exhibits dramatic intermittency with variation magnitudes across several orders (Figure S12a).
-However, compared with the superimposed dissipation of LSP, VBP and AGSP, the dissipation including GSP can capture the high-dissipation events better.
+However, compared with the superimposed dissipation of LSP, VBP and AGSP, the dissipation including GSP better reproduces the high-dissipation events.
 The probability density function (PDF) of the dissipation demonstrates the capability of the TKE model more explicitly (Figure S12b).
-It can be found that the dissipation without GSP tends to underestimate the observed values.
-By contrast, high dissipations from GSP tend to shift the PDF towards larger values, correcting the underestimation.
+It can be seen that the dissipation without GSP tends to underestimate the observed values.
+By contrast, high dissipation events, generated by GSP, tend to shift the PDF towards larger values, correcting the underestimation.
 Nevertheless, the TKE model tends to generate stronger dissipation than the observations.
 Two reasons may account for this.
 Firstly, according to our estimation, the frontal arrest scale at the observation site is tens of meters.
-As a result, high dissipation may not be captured by the observations due to subsampling of the glider.
+As a result, high dissipation may not be entirely captured by the observations due to subsampling of the glider.
 On the other hand, not all fronts that observed by OSMOSIS are frontally arrested.
 Fronts may be in frontogenesis or frontolysis during their evolution.
 So, the magnitude here tends to give an estimation of the GSP dissipation in a scenario of fronts being arrested.

-Moreover, we also conduct a comparison between the dissipations based on the buoyancy gradients from the observations and LLC4320.
+We further conduct a comparison between the dissipations based on the buoyancy gradients from the observations and LLC4320.
 As there are no overlap period between the observations and LLC4320, the non-dimensional values are compared (Figure S12c).
 Here, the result of LLC4320 is also from winter (January 2012–April 2012).
 Despite of the different periods, the dissipation from LLC4320 shows a general similarity to the observed one.
-The result is believed to be a significant support to the robustness of our results in the main text.
+These results, along with the comparison of the ‘uncorrected’ and ‘no-slope’ cases, support the robustness of the main findings in the text.

 Text S2 on GOTM simulation

 The General Ocean Turbulence Model (GOTM) is a one-dimensional water column model that is focused on ocean turbulence (Umlauf et al., 2005).
 The version of GOTM used here is compiled with the simplified energetics-based planetary boundary layer (ePBL) closure (Reichl and Hallberg, 2018; Li et al., 2019).
 On each grid point of the subsampled 4o llc4320 grids, GOTM simulation is conducted for two months, February and August.
 The initial and boundary conditions are provided by LLC4320.
 For consistency, we also directly use the outputted sea surface fluxes from the simulation, which are provided by the ECMWF dataset.
 The vertical spacings of the simulations are as fine as centimeters, which ensures the capability of the GOTM in reproducing the OSBL.
-As Bonder et al. (2022) proposed the frontal arrest scale based on the ePBL, we apply the ePBL scheme in the GOTM simulations.
+As Bodner et al. (2022) proposed the frontal arrest scale based on the ePBL, we apply the ePBL scheme in the GOTM simulations.
 Hence, the frontal scale calculated from the GOTM outputs tends be more dynamically consistent.
 By comparing the frontal scales between the GOTM and LLC4320, we can get the sensitivity of the frontal width to the sub-grid turbulence closures (Figure S8).
 The frontal width over the globe varies across several orders of magnitude with latitude, from hundreds of meters to tens of kilometers.
 The frontal width is larger in summer than in winter.
 Despite of using different sub-grid turbulence schemes (KPP in LLC4320 and ePBL in GOTM), the calculated frontal widths resemble each other which demonstrates that the frontal scale calculated here is insensitive to the turbulence closures